#1 Home Improvement Retailer

 The Home Depot Garden Center at Yuma

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking out of the ground, and fragrant breezes.
-Planting seeds indoors means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly sow organic seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
+Planting seeds indoors means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
+You might even want to plant organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in Yuma?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.

 Start Seeds Indoors